kerski/pbi-dataops-template/README.md

     ![Prompt for information in install script](./images/part5-enter-information.PNG)

 1. During the course of the install you will be prompted to enter your Microsoft 365 credentials.
 Depending on your environment you may have a browser tab appear to sign-in.
-After signing in you can return to the Powershell ISE window.
+After signing in you can return to the PowerShell ISE window.
 In addition, if you don't have the Power BI Management Shell or Azure DevOps CLI package installed, you will be asked to install.
 Please affirm you wish to install those packages if prompted.

     ![Prompt to install azure devops cli](./images/part5-devops-cli-install.PNG)